Arianna Grace: WWE (2022–present)

+Debut; Miss NXT (2022–2025)

 On March 17, 2022, it was announced that Carelli had signed with WWE where she would report to the NXT brand.
 On the April 29 episode of NXT Level Up, she made her debut under the ring name Arianna Grace where she defeated Amari Miller.
-She was soon announced as a participant in the NXT Women's Breakout Tournament where she was defeated by Nikkita Lyons in the first round on the May 10 episode of NXT.
+She was soon announced as a participant in the first NXT Women's Breakout Tournament where she was defeated by Nikkita Lyons in the first round on the May 10 episode of NXT.
 On the August 10 episode of NXT, Grace earned her first televised win by defeating Thea Hail.
-In October, Grace suffered a torn ACL injury which sidelined her for a year.
+In October, Grace suffered a torn ACL injury in a tag team match on LvL Up, which sidelined her for a year.
 Grace made her in-ring return on the September 29, 2023, episode of NXT Level Up losing to Fallon Henley.
-Now portraying a beauty pageant gimmick calling herself "Miss NXT", Grace made her televised return in the NXT Women's Breakout Tournament in October where she defeated Brinley Reece in the first round but lost to Kelani Jordan in the semi-finals.
+Now portraying a beauty pageant gimmick and calling herself "Miss NXT", Grace made her televised return in the second NXT Women's Breakout Tournament, the most appearances for any woman, in October where she defeated Brinley Reece in the first round but lost to Kelani Jordan in the semi-finals.

 On the January 16, 2024, episode of NXT, Grace participated in an NXT Women's Championship #1 Contender's Battle Royal which was won by Roxanne Perez.
 On the March 12 episode of NXT, Grace faced Gigi Dolin with the stipulation that if Grace won, she will give Dolin a makeover to be a "proper lady".
 Grace defeated Dolin by disqualification after the referee caught Dolin giving a low blow to Grace.
 This was one of the first instances where a women's WWE match ended with a low blow disqualification.
 The angle was abruptly dropped after Dolin was reportedly sidelined in June after suffering a serious knee injury.
 On the June 25 episode of NXT, Grace fought Sol Ruca for an opportunity at the NXT Women's North American Championship at NXT Heatwave against Kelani Jordan but was defeated.
 The following week on NXT, after Karmen Petrovic challenged Jacy Jayne and Jazmyn Nyx to a tag team match at NXT Heatwave, NXT General Manager Ava assigned Grace as Petrovic's partner much to Petrovic's dismay.
 At the NXT Heatwave pre-show, Grace and Petrovic defeated Jayne and Nyx.
 After the match, Grace and Petrovic had a disagreement on who contributed to the match victory, to which Ava booked a match between them on that week's NXT, where Grace was defeated.
 In August, Grace has reportedly suffered an undisclosed injury.
 Grace made her on-screen return at NXT Vengeance Day on February 15, 2025 with her father, Santino Marella.
-On June 3 episode of NXT, Grace made her in-ring return against LFG winner Tyra Mae Steele, who has become a heel-like tweener.
+On June 3 episode of NXT, Grace made her in-ring return against LFG winner Tyra Mae Steele.